 - Combine butter, sugar, corn syrup and salt in a medium or large saucepan, keeping in mind the mixture will bubble up when you add the baking soda later.

 - Bring to a gentle boil, and cook for five minutes, stirring occasionally.
-My recipe says to cook at 250 degrees, so if you have a candy thermometer use that.
+You’re going for 234 degrees, so if you have a candy thermometer use that.
 If not though it’s fine, just keep it at a gentle boil.
 Over the years I’ve undercooked the caramel once (the end result stayed a bit sticky like popcorn balls) and over cooked once (the mixture was too thick to coat the kernels evenly).
 Still yummy!
 The thermometer will take the guess work out though, and they are not expensive.

 - Take the caramel off the heat, and add the vanilla and baking soda.
 The mixture will foam up as you stir.
 Once it’s a uniform color, pour over your popcorn and stir.
 The popcorn will not be evenly coated but that’s fine, just carefully give it a good stir.

 - Bake for an hour, stirring every 20 minutes.

 - Turn out onto wax paper or Silpat (don’t let it cool in the pan because it I’ll harden into a huge block…ask me how I know this 🤣).
 Once it’s cool, break into small clumps.

 - The hardest step: try not to eat yourself sick on this, ha!
 It’s very hard to resist!